Kabul military base attack caps week of bloodshed

 The repeated attacks and growing atmosphere of insecurity highlights the problems faced by the United States military presence in Afghanistan, reinforced with thousands of new troops by the Trump administration.

-Despite the US presence in the country since 2001, the Taliban have only grown more powerful in recent years, now controlling to 40% of the country according to an official US assessment.
+Despite the US presence in the country since 2001, the Taliban have only grown more powerful in recent years.
+As of October 2017, the Taliban and other insurgents controlled 14% of the country's districts and contested another 30%, according to US military data released to CNN.

 Afghanistan's national government appears weak and divided in the face of the assault, which has cost the lives of at least 7,000 Afghan soldiers in the past year.

-Note: This story has been updated to reflect the latest data from the US military.